The first step is to complete a Travel Risk Assessment Form so we can assess your risk. You can download the Risk Assessment Form.

 I am leaving in less than 3 weeks time?

-Inform reception they will offer you the next available travel clinic appointment you will still need to fill in and return the Travel Risk Assessment Form before the appointment and the clinician will do what they can but full immunisation may not be possible.
+Please let reception know this.
+They will offer you the next available travel clinic appointment.
+However, you will still need to fill out and return the Travel Risk Assessment Form before the appointment.
+The clinician will do what they can but full immunisation may not be possible.

 I think I only need a booster?